<img src="http://www.eue21east.com/47538.png" style="display:none;">

 Good Content Marketing Needs Good Calls-To-Action

-Content marketing is a highly effective approach for any business.
+Content marketing can be a highly effective approach for your business.
 But your content needs an effective call-to-action to finish the job!

 Most business owners are probably familiar with the term, but sometimes a little clarification is in order.
-So the question might be, "What is a call-to-action anyway?
+So the question might be, "What is a call-to-action, of CTA, anyway?

-The simple answer might look like this: A call-to-action, or CTA, is anything on a web page, an ad, or a piece of content that asks for an action from the viewer or reader.
+The simple answer might look like this: A call-to-action, or CTA, is anything on a web page, an ad, or a piece of content that requests an action from the viewer or reader.
 Hubspot has a nice way of defining it, as well:

 A call-to-action (usually abbreviated as CTA) is an image or line of text that prompts your visitors, leads, and customers to take action.
 It is, quite literally, a "call" to take an "action."